developer-friendly/blog/docs/blog/posts/2025/009-alloy-migration/README.md

   Learn why and how to migrate from Promtail to Grafana Alloy for your logging infrastructure, with step-by-step configuration examples and best practices.
 categories:
+  - Grafana
+  - Monitoring
+  - Kubernetes
+  - Observability
   - DevOps
-  - Grafana
   - Helm
   - Infrastructure as Code
-  - Monitoring
-  - Kubernetes
   - Kustomize
   - Microservices
-  - Observability
   - OpenTelemetry
   - Software Deployment
   - Tutorials
   - VictoriaLogs
+  - VictoriaMetrics
 links:
   - blog/posts/2024/0016-victoria-metrics.md
   - blog/posts/2024/0013-azure-vm-to-aws.md